previousnext/redmine_s3/README.md

 * Files can use private signed urls using the private option
 * Private file urls can expire a set time after the links were generated using the expires option
 * If you're using a Amazon S3 clone, then you can do the download relay by using the proxy option.
+* You can override the content-disposition for image and text atachments, so they display in the browser.

 ## Options Detail
 * access_key_id: string key (required)